Here’s a step-by-step guide on how to install a VNC server on a Linux VM and start a remote GUI session from a Windows desktop:

 ssh username@your_server_ip

-Replace username with your actual username and your_server_ip with the IP address of your server.
+with the IP address of your server. -

 Before you install anything, it’s a good idea to update your server’s package lists: